 We are a holding entity with no material direct operations.
-Our principal asset is our ownership of DRI Ireland, which holds an interest in subsidiaries that directly or indirectly hold our royalty assets and other assets that we may invest in.
+Our principal asset is our ownership of DRI Healthcare ICAV, an Irish entity, which holds an interest in subsidiaries that directly or indirectly hold our royalty assets and other assets that we may invest in.
 As a result, we will be dependent on loans, dividends and other payments from our subsidiaries to generate the funds necessary to meet our financial obligations and to pay distributions on our units.
 Our subsidiaries are legally distinct from us and may be prohibited or restricted from paying dividends or otherwise making funds available to us under certain conditions.
 If the cash we receive from our subsidiaries pursuant to dividend payments is insufficient for us to fund our obligations, or if a subsidiary is unable to pay dividends to us, provided that we have sufficient distributable profits, our net assets exceed the total of our called-up equity capital and distributable reserves and any dividend would not reduce our net assets to less than such total, we may be required to raise cash through the incurrence of debt, the issuance of equity or the sale of assets to fund the payment of distributions.
 However, there is no assurance that we would be able to raise cash by these means.
 If the ability of any of our subsidiaries to pay dividends or make other distributions or payments to us is materially restricted by regulatory or legal requirements, bankruptcy or insolvency, or our need to maintain our financial strength ratings, or is limited due to operating results or other factors, it could materially adversely affect our ability to pay our operating costs and other expenses and we may be unable to, or our board may exercise its discretion not to, pay distributions.

-A return on your investment and our cash distributions are not guaranteed will be subject to various factors, including financial performance, obligations under indebtedness, fluctuations in working capital, the sustainability of royalty income and any capital expenditure requirements.
+A return on your investment and our cash distributions are not guaranteed

+There can be no assurance regarding the amount of royalty income generated by our royalties.
+Our ability to make cash distributions, and the actual amount distributed, will be entirely dependent on our operations and assets, and will be subject to various factors, including financial performance, obligations under indebtedness, fluctuations in working capital, the sustainability of royalty income and any capital expenditure requirements.
 Our units are equity securities and are not traditional fixed income securities.
 Unlike fixed-income securities, we are not obligated to distribute any fixed amount to unitholders and there is no promise to return the initial purchase price of a unit on a certain date in the future, and reductions in, or suspensions of, cash distributions may occur at any time that would reduce the yield based on purchase price of units at the time of purchase.
-The market value of the units will deteriorate if we are unable to meet our distribution targets in the future, and that deterioration may be significant.
-In addition, the composition of cash distributions for tax purposes may change over time and may affect the after-tax return for investors.
+The market value of the units will deteriorate if we are unable to meet our distributions for tax purposes may change over time and may affect the after-tax return for investors.
 Whether our annual cash distributions are sufficient to cover a particular Canadian resident unitholder's Canadian income tax liability will be dependent on our distribution policy at any time, which is subject to change as noted above, and the unitholder's particular circumstances, including the marginal tax rate applicable to distributions that it receives.
-Therefore, the rate of return over a defined period for a unitholder may not be comparable to the rate of return on a fixed income security that provides a "return on capital" over the same period.
+Therefore, the rate of return over a defined period for a unitholder may not be comparable to the rate of return on capital" over the same period.